microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/preserveSymlinks.md

 ---
 display: "Preserve Symlinks"
-oneline: "Do not resolve symlink paths"
+oneline: "Correlates to the same flag in node.
+Do not resolve symlinks to their realpath."
 ---

 This is to reflect the same flag in Node.js; which does not resolve the real path of symlinks.